oasis-tcs/openc2-tc-ops/JADN-and-OpenC2.md

 to support information modeling.

-The IETF ([RFC 8477](https://www.rfc-editor.org/info/rfc8477)) has attributed challenges in achieve interoperability to a lack of information modeling:
+The IETF ([RFC 8477](https://www.rfc-editor.org/info/rfc8477)) has attributed challenges in achieving interoperability to a lack of information modeling:

 > _One common problem is the lack of an encoding-independent